After 17 years of racing since its 1999 opening, Irwindale Speedway, now called the Irwindale Event Center, will cease operations on Jan. 31, 2018

 Irwindale has been the host of 26 K&N Pro Series West races since it opened.
-David Gilliland won the last two races there in a March 25 doubleheader.
+Todd Gilliland won the last two races there in a March 25 doubleheader.

 The track survived being shutdown in 2015 after developers of an outlet mall allowed it to remain open until construction began.

 That year Nate Ryan lamented the impending doom of the track, which has been the site of wins by NASCAR’s Joey Logano and David Gilliland.
 Brendan Gaughan won three straight K&N West races there in 2001.

 The track was shut down in 2011 after its owners declared bankruptcy, but reopened in 2013.